 - In this context, and for a question of security and coordination, we will have to treat some of your personal data.
 This treatment may be based on our legitimate interest, a legal obligation and / or the performance of any contract with you and / or any commitment made by you or Eurochambres or your consent.

 7. Within the framework of the various services that we propose, and within the framework of the organization of seminars, meetings and conferences that we present, we constitute a database of contacts.

 - In this context, some of your personal data may be collected in a database.
 The legal basis for processing your data for this purpose is your consent.

-We may use your data to protect our rights, including in the defense or protection of legal rights and interests, litigation, claims management or litigation, in the event of restructuring. of companies or other mergers.
+We may use your data to protect our rights, including in the defence or protection of legal rights and interests, litigation, claims management or litigation, in the event of restructuring. of companies or other mergers.